michijs/michijs/README.md

 </table>

 ## Routing
-The intention of using a custom routing tool is to avoid the use of strings to represent the urls and to use modern apis that allow the use of the URL object itself.
-It also allows to separate the components of the routes which allows a cleaner code.
+The custom routing tool avoids using strings to represent URLs and instead utilizes modern APIs like the `URL` object.
+It also allows separating route components, promoting cleaner code.

 <details>
   <summary><b>Example:</b></summary>